zilexa/Homeserver/filesystem/folderstructure/README.md

 My folder structure is extremely simple, this supports easy backups and snapshots with a similar file structure:

-The root of my data (data disk array) is `/mnt/pool` it contains a single folder:
+The root of my data (data disk array) is `/mnt/pool` it contains a single folder: `/mnt/pool/Users` Within this folder I differentiate between 2 types of Users, and each user will have their own UserName folder (a requirement for web access/identity management).
-> Users/

-Which contains:
-> Users/Local
-> Users/External

-- Users/Local is the primary data storage for local users:
+- `Users/Local` is the primary data storage for local users:
 My partner, myself, parents, perhaps some very close relatives or friends.

-- Users/External is the secondary data storage for external users:
+- `Users/External` is the secondary data storage for external users:
 Friends and family that need a backup of their data and would like to enjoy the benefits of your fast, reliable Homeserver/private cloud solution.